 "Preach the Word"

-Last year I had the privilege of walking Summit through the letter of 2nd Timothy on Sunday evenings.
+Some time back I had the privilege of walking Summit through the letter of 2nd Timothy on Sunday evenings.
 Of course it is such a rich and full letter.
 It is written by the Apostle Paul to the pastor of the church at Ephesus, Timothy.
 And as you come to the end of the letter you find a most wonderful expression made by Paul in chapter 4 verse 2 when he writes “Preach the Word”.

 This is a command that every preacher in God’s church needs to abide by.
 This is not a suggestion by Paul but a command.
 “Preach the Word”.
 Preach scripture, stick with scripture when you stand before your people.
 That is what Paul was saying to Timothy and that is what Paul is saying to the church today.